admaio/admaio.github.io/content/post/job-phd-ediamond/index.md

 ## Job description

 The Distributed Computing group at the ETH Zürich is looking for a Ph.D.
 Student for the upcoming SNSF project eDIAMOND: Efficient Distributed Intelligent Applications in Mobile-Network Dynamics.
 The candidate will participate on three main activities during their studies.
-First, they will develop data-driven methods for distributing model training and inference over a network of resource-constrained devices.
-Second, they will investigate methods for online adaptation of Federated Neural Network Architectures based on the available system resources, such as communication, computation, and energy.
+First, the candidate will develop data-driven methods for distributing model training and inference over a network of resource-constrained devices.
+Second, the candidate will investigate methods for online adaptation of Federated Neural Network Architectures based on the available system resources, such as communication, computation, and energy.
 Finally, the candidate will study methods for communication-efficient knowledge exchange among federated large models.

+The candidate will be supervised by [**Prof. Dr. Roger Wattenhofer**](https://disco.ethz.ch/members/wroger) and [**Dr. Antonio Di Maio**](https://admaio.github.io/).

 ## Your Profile